Digital transformation changes the way you provide value to customers by integrating digital technology into every single area of your business.

 - Number porting – Some cloud telephony providers provide a number porting service which allows you to transfer all or some of your existing PBX numbers to a cloud service for convenience.
 At Toku, we take care of all the number porting for you, saving you time and effort.

 One of the main things that slows down growth in new regions is establishing reliable communications systems.

 SIP trunking and cloud communications solve this problem.

 To get all the benefits of a reliable and fast cloud-communications network in APAC, you should consider partnering with a provider such as Toku.
-We offer PSTN replacement in 9 countries and offer bespoke hybrid models to fit your target market.
+We offer PSTN replacement in 15 countries.